glennmckechnie/weewx-wxobs/README.md

 While WeeWX can still be run as the root user, a default install (deb, pip package) now installs and sets up the application to run under the control of a non-privileged user.
 This maybe the user weewx or a user of your choice.

-This means that wxobs can no longer write to the /usr/share/php directory (it's well outside its scope.)
+The result is that wxobs can no longer write to the /usr/share/php directory (it's well outside its scope.)

-On the first run of wxobs; pay attention to the logging file.
-It will most likely encounter an error with permissions and will log the error in your logs - (that said , an upgrade of wxobs could work without any intervention.)
+On the first run of wxobs pay close attention to the logging file.
+It will most likely encounter an error with permissions and will log the error in your logs - that said , an upgrade of wxobs should just need an ownership change for the include file.

-Read the log messages, go to wxobs/skin.conf and follow the steps outlined under the <i>[Include File issue]</i> Section and once that has been done wxobs should then run orrectly with no further issues.
+Read the log messages, go to wxobs/skin.conf and follow the steps outlined under the <i>[Include File issue]</i> Section and once that has been done wxobs should then run correctly with no further issues.

 This is also covered under step <b>4.</b> below.